Akashic

 The Columbia-Jefferson City market pairs a major university town with the state capital, producing an unusually wide ideological range for a market its size — college precincts and government-worker suburbs pull in opposite directions.

-Across the recorded series it reached a Democratic high of forty points in 1932 and a Republican high of thirty-two points in 1972.
-Between 2020 and 2024 the market moved two points toward the Republican candidate; the 2024 margin was twenty-seven points.
+Across the recorded series it reached a Democratic high of 39.9 points in 1932 and a Republican high of 32.5 points in 1972.
+Between 2020 and 2024 the market moved 2.2 points toward the Republican candidate; the 2024 margin was 27.2 points.

-A population of 488,616, a 84% non-Hispanic-white share, and a median household income of $69,135 describe the market.
+A population of 488,616, a 83% non-Hispanic-white share, and a median household income of $69,135 describe the market.
+The market's voting pattern over the last decade is most similar to that of Topeka and Billings.

 Compare two places, side by side